zalando-incubator/fabric-gateway/dev/testing/README.md

    `zkubectl get TestFabricGateway managed-by-stackset-1`
  1. Create the associated stackset with the below command.
    `zkubectl apply -f resources/stackSetup.yaml`
- 1. There should be now be ingresses created for the resource, describe the resource with below command and check we have an `INGRESS_COUNT` of 3:
+ 1. There should be now be ingresses created for the resource, after about 20 seconds describe the resource with below command and check we have an `INGRESS_COUNT` of 9:
    `zkubectl get TestFabricGateway managed-by-stackset-1`
  1. Ensure that the `zalando.org/backend-weights: '{"ss-stack-v1":100}'` annotation is on the created ingress by executing the below:
    `zkubectl get ingress managed-by-stackset-1-get-api-all -o yaml`